jackiepurdue/paper-2019-amr-uba/manuscript.md

 It was hoped that pyhlogenetic analysis could find AMR determinants would be found in under the loose criterion that may have been missed by RGI-CARD.
 The UBA BLAST results were included in the phylogeny in Figure {@fig:canon-prev-nrdb-uba-tree} for the analysis.
 The diversity between clades, swathes of which are not reported to be in the MCR family, contain multiple sources from UBAs.
-It is unclear if these relationships could be involved with the MCR family, but there are more enticing relationships present in the tree.
 The remainder of the analysis deals with relationships which are deemed to be interesting based on the locations of the UBAs between MCR family clades.